wconrad/opt_parse_builder/README.md

 * Narrow API - Simple and easy to use.

-* Fully documented - Includes code documentation and examples.
+* Fully documented - Includes full code documentation and examples.

 * Stable API - Uses [semantic versioning][1].
 Promises not to break your program without incrementing the major version number.